RRResident/ES6-plus-features/ES6.md

 // obj: {Symbol(): 32, Symbol(): 44}
 ```

-Whilst `Object.keys` won't return our `Symbol` properties, someone could still access it with `Reflect.ownKeys`, so it isn't truely private perse, but it will always be unique in an object / class.
+Whilst `Object.keys` won't return our `Symbol` properties (it would return an emtpy array), someone could still access it with `Reflect.ownKeys`, so it isn't truely private perse, but it will always be unique in an object / class.

 ## Iterators and generators